uber/needle/GENERATOR.md

 ### Available commands

 `generate`: Instructs the generator to parse Swift source files, generate DI code and export to the specified destination file.
+`version` prints the version of the generator.

 ### `generate` command